 - It is based on our own analysis of recent results

-We recommend using both of these tables as doing so can only provide additional clarity when preparing for those all important forthcoming Gameweeks.
+We recommend using both of these tables as doing so can only provide additional clarity when preparing for those all-important forthcoming Gameweeks.

 After all, even if Man City are at home to Fulham, Rodri won’t be making your team.
-Player stats are far more correlated to points than fixtures are, which is something that shouldn’t lost sight of.
+Player stats are far more correlated to points than fixtures are, which is something that shouldn’t be lost sight of.